muratk5n/thirdwave/en/index.md

 ✅ placing pre-pub features in Wired, Bloomberg, FT"

-smells a bit of desperation from a16z
+smells a bit of desperation from a16z..

+perhaps he should've released the book on the blockchain...

+pumping and dumping his own book is a little poetic"

 ---